• Skip to main content

 In your opinion, what makes your company stand out from the competition?

-Melissa Marsocci: One of the things that really makes my consulting company different is the fact that in other consulting organizations, they will go in and they’ll identify problems and provide a report on recommendations and then they walk away.
+Melissa Starowitz: One of the things that really makes my consulting company different is the fact that in other consulting organizations, they will go in and they’ll identify problems and provide a report on recommendations and then they walk away.
 What makes me different is, then I’ll stay and execute those problems on behalf of that health care organization.

 Delegating is part of being a great leader, but what have you found helpful to get your managers to become valiant leaders as well?

-Melissa Marsocci: I think of a leadership trait that has always been important and has become increasingly important over the last year, is the ability to accept change.
+Melissa Starowitz: I think of a leadership trait that has always been important and has become increasingly important over the last year, is the ability to accept change.
 Oftentimes when I’ve gone into physician practice situations to help turn them around, one of the struggles, one of the hindrances that they have is as accepting change, you know, they might have been stuck in the past and they were content and complacent, but their business obviously was neglected and now is struggling because of it.
 So absolutely, I can’t say enough good about the need to be able to adapt, to change, to be able to be successful and continue to be successful into the future.

 Being a CEO of the company, do you think that your personal brand reflects your company’s values?

-Melissa Marsocci: Yes.
+Melissa Starowitz: Yes.
 Absolutely.
 I do think my personal brand reflects my company’s values.
 Personally, I’m very relational and I have strong moral values.
 I believe in honesty, integrity, and just outright good character.
 Some of these great morals have kind of been tossed by the wayside, unfortunately nowadays and I think more than ever that it’s important to hold them.

 And doing business – you’ll see though that I absolutely have instituted those values into my company.
 As a company we operate, very relationally.
 I regularly work with other organizations when assisting clients and also become very personal in some ways with my clients, developing friendships because of this relational style of doing business.
 And they quickly pick up on the fact I am honest and value what is ethical.
 And if anything were to go outside of those lines, then I would have to recuse myself whether it’s personally or as a company.